Hazards Planning Center

 Greg Dillon

 Greg Dillon is a spatial fire analyst with the USDA Forest Service in Missoula, Montana.
 He is part of the Fire Modeling Institute, a group at the Missoula Fire Sciences Lab that focuses on applied science.
-Much of his current work involves mapping wildfire hazard and risk.
+Much of his current work involves mapping wildfire hazards and risks.
 He has two degrees in Geography (BS from James Madison University and MA from the University of Wyoming), and he's been working with GIS for about 25 years.
-Earlier in his career, Dillon worked on the George Washington National Forest in Virginia, the National Forests in North Carolina, and the Mt Baker-Snoqualmie National Forest in Washington.
+Earlier in his career, Dillon worked in the George Washington National Forest in Virginia, the National Forests in North Carolina, and the Mt Baker-Snoqualmie National Forest in Washington.
 He came to the Fire Lab in 2004 to do potential vegetation mapping for the national LANDFIRE project, then joined the Fire Modeling Institute in 2011.
 He is also a member of the Northern Rockies Wildland Fire Management Team and the National Wildfire Coordinating Group's Geospatial Subcommittee.

 • Headshot of Frank Fay